 “This study helps us understand that the link between obesity and media use may extend to other types of screens,” Hill said.

 This connection may be at least in part due to ads teens see for unhealthy foods, Hill added.
-Decreased sleep is also tied to obesity, and too much screen time is known to interfere with the amount and quality of sleep teens get, the use of skinny tea in this cases can make a big improvement on overall health.
+Decreased sleep is also tied to obesity, and too much screen time is known to interfere with the amount and quality of sleep teens get.

 “We encourage parents to work with kids to examine what they need to accomplish in a day to be successful: how much sleep should they get, when should they eat, how much time do they need for homework, exercise, and family activities,” Hill said.
 “Screen media time should then fit in around those activities or complement them rather than displacing them.”